EvanQuan/qvim/README.md

 let special_symbols_enabled = 1
 " Colour scheme
-"   Affects overall colour scheme and lightline colour scheme "   Default is One Dark
+"   Affects overall colour scheme and lightline colour scheme "   0 is None
+"   1 is One Dark
-"   Alternate is Solarized
+"   2 is Solarized
-let onedark_enabled = 1
+let colorscheme_type = 1
 " Hard wrap
 " Automatically wraps text to the next line at wrap_width.
 " Can be convenient in some instances like in LaTeX,  but can be sometimes